 The ‘Reveller’ building is located at the east end of the Wharf and extends into the spaces built into Tower Bridge Approach out along the top of the moat revetment wall.

-The Reveller was completed in August 2012 by architects Tony Fretton who designed it to respect the setting and the archaeology underlying it.
+The Reveller was completed in August 2012 by architects Tony Fretton, who designed it to respect the setting and the archaeology underlying it.
 The building was designed as a restaurant to accommodate 200 covers with both indoor and outdoor covered dining spaces.
 Since that time, it has been used as a restaurant and in the last two years as a functions space with much of the commercial catering equipment having been removed.

 This aspect of the proposal seeks to create a Learning Centre that connects directly to the adjacent moat and provides a dedicated school’s entrance within the current building footprint.
 The scheme re-purposes the contemporary structure and connects through into the existing vaults of Tower Bridge Approach.
 It is proposed that the ground floor is reconfigured, providing an entrance lobby that looks out onto a newly created lightwell and through into the moat, a large multi-functional space, a communities room, quiet room, and associated ancillary spaces.